invertedv/testGo/docs/assessModel.md

 Any number of assessments may be performed varying either the slicer and/or the outcomes coalesced into "1".

+The goMortgage plots are rendered as html using Plotly.
+These are "live" plots in the sense that Plotly displays information under the cursor, they can be zoomed and saved as jpg's.

+If you run the assessModel step separate from the model build, goMortgage saves the .gom file named as \<time stamp\>.gom.

 There two assessment types: assessment by feature and assessment by curve.

 ### Assessment by Feature